fabulous1996/Guess-my-number/README.md

 # Guess-my-number

-The rules of the game are quite simple: you have to guess the correct number hidden behind the "?".
+Project in Javascript from Jonas Schmedtmann Javascript course on Udemy The rules of the game are quite simple: you have to guess the correct number hidden behind the "?".
 You start with a score of 20 points, and each incorrect answer decreases your starting score by one point.
 Your best score will be displayed in the "highscore".